CreatingNull/UOS-Arduino/README.md

 This method is aimed at users familiar with the arduino IDE and / or users who need to make modifications to the project.

 1. Download the latest source from [tags](https://github.com//CreatingNull/UOS-Arduino/tags).
-2. Include the latest [Null Packet Comms](https://github.com/CreatingNull/Null-Packet-Comms-Arduino) library.
+2. Add the latest [Null Packet Comms](https://github.com/CreatingNull/Null-Packet-Comms-Arduino) library.
 3. Select the hardware and programming method through the IDE and then compile / upload the code to the target device.

 ---